etbrand/borders/README.md

 # Borders

-Borders is a tool to help users choose plants for a garden border.
+Borders is a tool to help choose plants for a garden border.
 Users are first asked to enter their US ZIP Code and then taken to a page that allows them to explore border plants for their USDA hardiness zone (there is also an option to enter their hardiness zone directly in case they live outside the US).
 They can then add plants to their border, which can be viewed in a right-side Offcanvas panel.